Lilian Baels: Friendship with the Belgian royal family

 In 1933, Lilian Baels, as a student at the Institute of the Sacred Heart, saw her future husband King Leopold III of Belgium, then the Duke of Brabant, for the first time during a military review that was conducted by King Albert I at the location near to the school.
+Leopold was at the time married to Astrid of Sweden.
 When the students in her class were given the task of writing an essay on a topic of their choice, Lilian decided to write on the then-Prince Leopold.
 A few years later, when her father, then Governor of West Flanders, took his daughter to a public ceremony, she had the occasion to meet King Leopold, who presided at the event, for the second time.

-In 1937, Lilian and her mother met the King, now a widower, again on another ceremonial occasion.
+In 1937, again on another ceremonial occasion, Lilian and her mother met the King, who was now a widower after Queen Astrid's death in an automobile accident in 1935.
 Soon afterwards, King Leopold III contacted Governor Baels to invite him and his daughter to join him in a golfing party the next day.
 Lilian also saw the King in 1939 at a garden-party organised in honour of Queen Wilhelmina of the Netherlands, and later at the golf course at Laeken, where she was invited to lunch by King Leopold's mother, Queen Elisabeth of Belgium.
 A final golf party near the Belgian coast occurred in May 1940, shortly before the Nazi invasion of Belgium.